hrosspet/Science/Inspiration.md

 * [List](http://scienceprizes.org/) of Unsolved Scientific Problems with Large Monetary Prizes

 * [Information geometry](http://math.ucr.edu/home/baez/information/)
-	- "This subject, usually considered a branch of statistics, has important applications to machine learning and somewhat unexpected connections to evolutionary biology. "
+	- "This subject, usually considered a branch of statistics, has important applications to machine learning and somewhat unexpected connections to evolutionary biology."
-	-

 * [The Hacker Shelf](http://hackershelf.com/browse/?popular=1)
 	- Collection of free books for the intellectually curious